 Use images and diagrams throughout your post that are relevant to the content and help with the understanding of relevant paragraphs.

-Google can’t read images, so place relevant keywords in the alt tag.
+Google can’t read images, so place relevant keywords in the image alt text tag.
 These aren’t seen by the reader but can also help with search engine visibility if prospects search for diagrams related to your content.

-Step 7: Keep Improving and adding to your blog post
+Step 8: Keep Improving and adding to your blog post

-A good blog post doesn’t stay stagnant.
 Read it every few months and update it with:

 - Improved language

-- New higher performing keywords
+- New keywords